-PyDev does most of its things in the java side, but some information can only be gotten from the python side (mainly builtins), so, in order to get that info, PyDev creates a shell and communicates with it through sockets.
+PyDev does most of its things in the Java side, but some information can only be gotten from the python side (mainly builtins), so, in order to get that info, PyDev creates a shell and communicates with it through sockets.

+Now, it's possible that there's some issue in creating/communicating to such a shell.
 The main problems when that happens are:

-1. There's a firewall blocking the communication to the shell
+1. There's a firewall blocking the communication to the shell.

 2. In Linux, some kernels do not allow ipv4 utilization, which may make PyDev fail.